ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.md

 entry.
 This is especially important for characters that have multiple different interpretations, shortenings, or prefixes for their names and titles.

+For examples of formatted World Info, see the relevant appendix section.
+APPENDIX CITATION HERE

 Frequent Uses
 -------------